andreagulp/JS-Playground/reactjs/reactjs-cookbook.md

 # Reactjs Cookbook

 ## Way to update an item in a list array
-Not the best way but work. keep searching new way
+Not the best way but works.
+Keep searching new way

 1. App.js